-Q. Please describe the Coal Ash Compliance Project with respect to the Gallagher Generating Station.
+1 Q. Please describe the Coal Ash Compliance Project with respect to the Gallagher 2 Generating Station.

-A. At the Gallagher Generating Station, Duke proposes closure in place, including installing a slurry wall that will encircle the North Ash Pond, the Primary Pond Ash Fill Area, and the Primary Pond, which are contiguous and were previously operated as a single CCR unit (Figure 1).
+At the Gallagher Generating Station, Duke proposes closure in place, including installing a slurry wall that will encircle the North Ash Pond, the Primary Pond Ash Fill Area, and the Primary Pond, which are contiguous and were previously operated as a single CCR unit (Figure 1).
 However, IDEM has only approved the closure plan for the Primary Pond, which is the only pond of the three that is part of the Coal Ash Compliance Project.

-8 Although IDEM initially approved Duke's closure plans for the North Ash 9 Pond and the Primary Ash Pond Fill Area, EPA found Duke's closure plans that 10 allowed CCR materials to remain in contact with groundwater at these CCR units 11 were not compliant with the plain language of the federal CCR Rule.
-Duke therefore 12 intends to file revised closure plans for the North Ash Pond and the Primary Ash 13 Pond Fill Area in November 2022.
-23
+Although IDEM initially approved Duke's closure plans for the North Ash Pond and the Primary Ash Pond Fill Area, EPA found Duke's closure plans that allowed CCR materials to remain in contact with groundwater at these CCR units were not compliant with the plain language of the federal CCR Rule.
+Duke therefore filed a revised closure plans for the North Ash Pond and the Primary Ash Pond Fill Area in November 2022.27